junwei890/container/README.md

 Unshare flags and mounts are particularly useful as not only does it isolate what's happening within the container, it also allows me to see the parameters I set for cgroups from within the container.

 ### cgroups
-If chroot changes what the container can see, then cgroups control how much a container can use.
 Control groups or cgroups allow us to limit how much resources, like memory and cpu a container can use.
 They also allow us to limit the number of processes a container can have running.

 Setting up cgroups for my container was a major hurdle.
-Firstly, my Linux distro was running cgroup v1, meaning I had to create a hierarchy for each resource I would like to limit.
-That wouldn't be a problem, I could just do it through Go code, just use `os.Mkdir()` in the `/sys/fs/cgroup/` directory for each cgroup and call it a day...But I was building a rootless container.
-While in the container, I wasn't able to alter anything in the `/sys/fs/cgroup/` directory, remember, I only have root privileges within my container, not on host.
+Firstly, I was running cgroup v1, meaning I had to create a hierarchy for each resource I would like to limit.
+Furthermore, while in the container, I wasn't able to alter anything in the `/sys/fs/cgroup/` directory, since I only have root privileges within my container, not on host.

 Therefore, this meant that I had to delegate cgroup subtrees for each cgroup resource, this would allow me to write limits on resources from within the container.